 Indicators of spoilt orange juice

 The sensitivity of the tongue is one amazing feature of the human body.
 The tip alone can detect the unworthiness of the juice.
 It might be sour or bitter.
-Even your one- year old will express disgust at the sip of the drink.
+Even your- year old will express disgust at the sip of the drink.
 Discard immediately to avoid stomach problems.

 If you open the fridge and detect a vinegar-like smell, chances are that the juice is spoilt or at the edge of going bad.